- Bromley020 8290 0333

 Shared Ownership Sales and Purchases

 Shared ownership schemes are provided through the Housing Association and provide an alternative way for individuals to enter the property market.
-At Judge & Priestly Solicitors, our property solicitors have a wealth of experience in dealing with shared ownership transactions and will provide practical advice and guide you through the process in an approachable, friendly manner.
+At Judge & Priestley Solicitors, our property solicitors have a wealth of experience in dealing with shared ownership transactions and will provide practical advice and guide you through the process in an approachable, friendly manner.

 The Definition of Shared Ownership